ligato/docs/docs/developer-guide/kvscheduler.md

 </br>
 </br>

-- a derived value `B` exists for only as long as its base `A` exists. `B` is removed immediately when the base value `A` disappears.
+- a derived value `B` exists for only as long as its base `A` exists. </br>`B` is removed immediately when the base value `A` disappears.
 </br>
 </br>

-- a derived value may be represented by a descriptor different from the base value.
-This usually represents a base value property that other values depend on.
-Or an extra action to take when additional dependencies are met.
+- a derived value's descriptor can differ from the base value descriptor.
+You might have a base value property that other values depend on.
+Or you have an extra action to perform when additional dependencies are met.

 You will use dependencies to implement descriptors and plugin lookup in your application.

+!!! note
+    Values obtained from SB via notifications are not checked for dependencies

 ---

 ### Diagram

-The diagram below shows the interactions between the KV Scheduler and the layers above and below.
-Using [Bridge Domain][bd-cfd] as an example, it depicts the dependency and the derivation relationships, together with a pending value of unspecified type waiting for an interface to be created first.
+The diagram below illustrates the interactions between the KV Scheduler and the layers above and below.
+Using [Bridge Domain][bd-cfd] as an example, it depicts the dependency and the derivation relationships.
+It also shows a cached pending value of unspecified type waiting for the system to first create the interface.

 ![KVScheduler diagram](../img/developer-guide/kvscheduler.svg)

-If you wish to re-create the transactions illustrated in the graph, use a combination of agentctl put, dump and config history commands.
-The Quick Start, plugin and agentctl sections provide examples for configuring interfaces and bridge domains.
+If you wish to re-create the transactions shown in the graph, use a combination of agentctl put, dump and config history commands.
+The [Quick Start](../user-guide/quickstart.md), [Plugin](../plugins/plugin-overview.md) and [Agentctl][agentctl] sections of this documentation provide examples for configuring interfaces and bridge domains.

 ---

 ### Resync

-You are not required to implement plugin-specific resync functions.
+You don't have to implement plugin-specific resync functions.
 By providing a KV Descriptor with CRUD operation callbacks to the KV Scheduler, your plugin "teaches" the KV Scheduler how to handle the plugin's configuration items.
-The KV Scheduler can then determine and execute the set of operations needed to perform complete resynchronization.
+The KV Scheduler can then determine and execute the set of operations that perform a complete resynchronization.

 ---